s-andrews/beatbox/README.md

 1. The X position for the image
 2. The Y position for the image
-3. The inter-peak periodicity time for the pixel
+3. The mean inter-peak periodicity time for the pixel
+4. The median inter-peak periodicity time for the pixel
+5. The mode inter-peak periodicity time for the pixel
-4. The signal strength variation - how much the pixel intensity deviates from the mean
+4. The signal strength variation - how much the pixel intensity deviates from the smoothed mean
 5. The standard deviation of the periodicity intervals